k2s09/blogwebsitev1/content/post/cool-quotes.md

 *“Failure is an event, giving up is a mindset.” - Winston Churchill*

 *“Doing things changes things.
 Not doing things leaves things exactly as they were.
 Take Raw Action” - Doctor House*

+“Care about the outcome, but focus on the process.
+When you concentrate on the journey, the destination takes care of itself.” – Anonymous